ZopaPublic/react-components/README.md

 ## Fonts

-Zopa makes use of the Alverata and Open Sans fonts in its sites and applications.
-If you want to make use of the fonts outside of Zopa, you will need to license these direct from the available licensors.
+Zopa uses Open Sans in its sites and applications.
+If you want to make use of this font outside of Zopa, you will need to license it directly from [Google Fonts](https://fonts.google.com/).

-- Alverata is available through a [variety](https://www.myfonts.com/fonts/type-together/alverata/) [of](https://fonts.adobe.com/fonts/alverata) [sources](https://www.type-together.com/alverata-font).

-- Open Sans is available through [Google Fonts](https://fonts.google.com/).